mahendrapaipuri/ceems/website/docs/configuration/basic-auth.md

   # List of supported cipher suites for TLS versions up to TLS 1.2.
 If empty,
   # Go default cipher suites are used.
 Available cipher suites are documented
-  # in the go documentation:
+  # in the Go documentation:
   # https://golang.org/pkg/crypto/tls/#pkg-constants
   #
   # Note that only the cipher returned by the following function are supported: